MACHINE NAME = WEB 2

 Centralized enquiry points respond faster and better

-Enquiry points run by customs or revenue authorities performed best.
-Customs-managed points accounted for 71% of responses and delivered the fastest replies, mostly within one week.
-Centralized structures also reduced confusion over responsibility.
+Enquiry points housed within a single authority – commonly customs or revenue administrations – accounted for 71% of responses received in the assessment.
+They were also more likely to provide timely replies, often within one week.
+And centralized structures reduced confusion over responsibility.

 Generic email addresses outperform individual contacts

 How enquiry points are contacted matters.
-Those using generic or departmental email addresses responded faster and more consistently, averaging 19 days, compared with 27 days for individual staff emails.
+Those using generic or departmental email addresses tend to respond faster and more consistently, averaging 19 days, compared with 27 days for individual staff emails.

-Staff turnover and outdated contact information were among the most common causes of non-response.
-The report recommends institutionalized contact channels, supported by basic technical checks, to ensure continuity and reliability over time.
+Staff turnover and outdated contact information were among the causes of non-response.
+The report recommends institutionalized contact channels, supported by basic technical checks, to ensure continuity and reliability of enquiry point services over time.

 Speed matters – but so does accuracy and substance